All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): EPPA for structures with unary functions

 \begin{observation} The number of vertices of the EPPA-witness $\str B$ constructed in this section can be bounded from above by a function which depends only on the number of vertices of $\str B_0$, the number of vertices of $\str A$ and the size of the orbit of the action of $\GammaL$ by relabelling in which $\str A$ lies. \end{observation} \begin{proof} We know that the vertex set of $\str B$ consists of pairs $(x,\str V)$, where $x\in B_0$ and $\str V$ is a valuation structure for $x$.
 Thus, it is enough to bound the number of valuation structures for any vertex of $\str B_0$.
-The vertex set of any valuation structure is a subset of $B_0$, hence there are at most $2^{\lvert B_0\rvert}$ different vertex sets of valuation structures (in fact, one can get much better bound).
+The vertex set of any valuation structure is a subset of $B_0$, hence there are at most $2^{\lvert B_0\rvert}$ different vertex sets of valuation structures.
 Hence it remains to bound the number of different valuation structures on a given subset $V\subseteq B_0$.